Mariphy/Personal_Budget_Portfolio_Project/README.md

 Front end is deployed on Vercel, you can check it out [here](https://personal-budget-portfolio-project.vercel.app/).

+Please allow up to 50 sec to initial load as I am using a free database.

 Back end API is deployed on [Render](https://personal-budget-portfolio-project.onrender.com/).
 ## Running the app
 To run locally, run `npm install`, then `npm start`